 The term seder means “order of service,” and the rabbis believe their order of service supersedes the one Yahweh gave in the Torah.
 It is true that it helps to have some form of tradition, but the rabbinical seder seems to contradict almost everything Yahweh says.
 While Yahweh says to eat lamb with unleavened bread and bitter herbs, the rabbis tell us to place a shank bone on a platter, alongside an egg.
 They also place a lot of emphasis on four cups of wine, and the hiding of an afikomen (a piece of unleavened bread).
 And, while Yahweh said to eat the Passover fully clothed and ready to flee, the rabbis tell us to eat the Passover while reclining, and in a leisurely manner.

 Some say the Last Supper looks like a rabbinical seder in that it was a leisurely affair in which the disciples reclined, and drank wine (for more details, please see “The Passover and Unleavened Bread,” in The Torah Calendar.)
-However, this is not proof that the Last Supper was a seder service, as Israelites have always broken bread and taken wine at all of their Sabbath and festival gatherings (except for Yom Kippur) going all the way back to Melchizedek.
+However, this is not proof that the Last Supper was a seder service, as Israelites have always broken bread and taken wine at all of their Sabbath and feast gatherings (except for Yom Kippur) going all the way back to Melchizedek.

 B’reisheet (Genesis) 14:18